Comportment/FalseAlarm/README.md

-# forkOff
+# FalseAlarm
-Collection of Fork bombs
+Collection of Fork bombs, Fake viruses and whatever.

-Make a pull request for your bombs to be added.
+Make a pull request for your content to be added..

-Any language, any code accepted (JUST MAKE SURE TO COMMENT WHAT THE CODE DOES SO PEOPLE CAN LEARN HOW IT WORKS)
+Any language, any code accepted (Anything that isn't harmless won't be added.)